yuyttenhove/meshless_voro/README.md

 - `rayon` (enabled by default) – Enable parallel construction of the Voronoi grid.

-- `dashu` – Use the `dashu` crate as the arbitrary precision integer arithmethic backend.

-- `malachite` – Use the `malachite` crate as the arbitrary precision integer arithmethic backend.

 - `rug` – Use the `rug` crate as the arbitrary precision integer arithmethic backend.

 - `hdf5` – Allow saving Voronoi grids to HDF5 format.